tikv/rfcs/text/2018-10-25-tikv-client-rust.md

 We will target the `stable` channel of Rust starting in the Rust 2018 edition.
 We choose to begin with Rust 2018 so we do not need to concern ourselves with an upgrade path.

-We will also support the most recent `nightly` version of Rust, but users should not feel the need to reach for stable unless they are already using it.
+We will also support the most recent `nightly` version of Rust, but users should not feel the need to reach for nightly unless they are already using it.

 ## Naming